captbaritone/webamp/README.md

 ## Building the demo site (webmap.org)

+To do an optimized build of the demo site, you can run:

     npm run build

+If you wish to test this build locally, run:

     npm run serve

-Open the local ip/port that is output to the console in your browser.
+Then open the local ip/port that is output to the console in your browser.

 ## Building the NPM module

+The NPM module is built separately from the demo site.
+To build it run:

     npm run build-library

+This will write files to `./built`.

 ## Testing

     npm test

-This will run both the tests and the linter.
+This will run the tests the linter and the type checker.

+To update snapshots run

+    npm test -u

-## Deploying
+## Deploying the Demo Site

 [Netlify](https://www.netlify.com/) watches GitHub for new versions of master.
 When a new version is seen, it is automatically built using `npm run build` and pushed to the server.
 Additionally, Netlify will run a build on every pull request and include a link under the heading "Deploy preview ready!".
 This enables easy high level testing of pull requests.